Too many people

 We all become hard pressed for topics at some point.
 This blogger tries to relate a little bit of themselves in the post.
 As we follow them over the years we get to know them.
 Little windows into someone life who we relate to helps build this community up and makes articles about credit cards more interesting.

-I know there are probably more categories that deserve to be mentioned but I am going to pivot now to vent and be mean.
+I know there are probably more categories that deserve to be mentioned but I am going to pivot now to vent and be mean about FIRE trends that bother me.

 The websites that are there for new people to find so that they can learn about Basic Personal Finance are well established.
 You are not likely to bust into this market.